effofxprime/Cosmregistry-API/README.md

 Don't forget to change your interval back to `every 1 day`.

 #### json-server
-Because we haven't setup NGINX to reverse proxy, this wont be publicly available but it will allow us to see if running the command executes as it should.
+Because we haven't set up NGINX to reverse proxy, this won't be publicly available but it will allow us to see if running the command executes as it should.
 In the root of the `Cosmregistry-API` directory, run this:
 ```sh
 npx json-server --config "./config/json-server.json" "./data/data.json"
 ```
-You should see this output to your console:
+You should see this output in your console:
 ```

   \{^_^}/ hi!